SoerenSofke/p5js-template/README.md

 # 🌈 p5.js Template for the CodeSandbox IDE 🦄

 [p5.js](https://p5js.org/) is for me the best JavaScript library for creative coding.
 The project also has an [online editor](https://editor.p5js.org/) that is very suitable for beginners but limited for more advanced projects.
-My favorite JavaScript online IDE is [CodeSandbox](https://codesandbox.io/) with a reasonable [feature set](https://codesandbox.io/docs/) and here I provide a nice and clean p5.js template to get started right away.
+My favorite JavaScript online IDE is [CodeSandbox](https://codesandbox.io/) that has a reasonable [feature set](https://codesandbox.io/docs/) and here I provide a nice and clean p5.js template to get started right away.

 ## Preview the Template
 Click or scan the QR code to open the template in your browser.